sparklyr/sparklyr/README.md

 Extensions
 ----------

-The facilities used internally by sparklyr for its dplyr and MLlib interfaces are available to extension packages via the [sparkapi](https://github.com/rstudio/sparkapi) package.
+The facilities used internally by sparklyr for its dplyr and machine learning interfaces are available to extension packages via the [sparkapi](https://github.com/rstudio/sparkapi) package.
 Since Spark is a general purpose cluster computing system there are many potential applications for extensions (e.g. interfaces to custom machine learning pipelines, interfaces to 3rd party Spark packages, etc.).

 Here's a simple example that wraps a Spark text file line counting function with an R function: